Streamer-bot-Extensions/Streamer.bot-Extensions-Wiki/extensions/death-counter-per-game.md

 (If it’s your first-time setup and you are not connected to Twitch somehow, it will set your current game to Just Chatting)
 2. Go to your Stream Update event, `Platforms -> Twitch -> Events -> Stream Update`.
 Set the generic action to `pwnC_UpdateStream`.
 If you are already using the Stream Update event for something else, create a general action where all your actions that use the Stream Update event are.
 Now set this general action as the generic action of the Stream Update event.
 ![death-counter-per-game-stream-update.png](/assets/death-counter-per-game/images/death-counter-per-game-stream-update.png)
 3. Go to your `Commands tab`, right-click the `pwned Counter DeathCommands 1.4`.
 Select `Group -> Enable All`.
-This will enable the general commands that can always be used even if the game category was not set as a death counter.
-You can disable the `!pwnedCounter` command, this is only used to transfer your death counter from the old pwned Counter extension (v.1.3), or you want to debug your current counters in the log.
+This will enable the general commands that can always be used, even if the game category was not set as a death counter.
+You can disable the `!pwnedCounter` command, which is only used to transfer your death counter from the old pwned Counter extension (v.1.3), or you want to debug your current counters in the log.
 ![death-counter-per-game-enable-commands.png](/assets/death-counter-per-game/images/death-counter-per-game-enable-commands.png)
-4. Make sure all your commands, in both the pwned Counter groups have the right permissions.
+4. Make sure all your commands, in both the pwned Counter groups, have the right permissions.
 Especially `!deathcategory`, `!death+`, `!death-`, `!deathreset` and `!deathset`.
-Most if not all should only be used by moderators.
+Most, if not all, should only be used by moderators.
 5. (optional) Restart your Streamer.Bot to check if SB-Init is working properly.
 This will then setup pwnedCounter as well, although it would always check if it has been setup already or not.

 # Configuration
 >In Streamer.Bot v0.1.15 and above, comments colored in blue will tell you about messages/actions you can modify as you wish.{.is-info}
 ### pwnC_Modify Action
-Sub-Actions / Messages you are able to configure are located in the folder:
+Sub-Actions / Messages you are able to configure, are located in the folder:
 * Default Death Message
 * Custom Death Messages
 * Error Messages